Available Manx and Cymric Kittens

 Contact Us

-Email us at manxcatbreeder@gmail.com for more information on our available Manx and Cymric kittens and upcoming litters.
+Email Karello Cattery (Pennsylvania) at manxcatbreeder@gmail.com for more information on our available Manx and Cymric kittens and upcoming litters.

 Shipping and Transportation

-Owners can choose to pick up their kitten personally or use a ground or air transport courier service.
-We’ll recommend a ground or air transport courier service we’ve worked with in the past.
-I don’t deliver kittens or fly them cargo.
+Owners can choose to pick up their kitten personally, or use a ground or air transport courier service.
+We can recommend an air transport courier service we’ve worked with in the past.
+We no longer deliver kittens or fly them cargo.

 All shipping, transportation and vet expenses are owners responsibility.
 They can include courier service, rental car, gas, parking, airline round trip flight, a health certificate and rabies vaccine fees.
-Additional testing desired by owner, Feline Leukemia, a pet passport, a carrier and a microchip can also be included.
-Discuss these fees with your breeder, you can have them detailed in the Sales Contract appendix notes.
+Additional testing desired by owner, Feline Leukemia testing, a pet passport, a carrier, harness and lead strap and a microchip can also be included.
+Discuss these fees with your breeder, you can have them detailed in the Sales Contract Appendix area.

 Possible Coat Colors

 We’ve added new cats to our breeding program the end of 2024.
 New colors and more short haired kittens are expected beginning litters in 2025.
 (New colors are denoted by an asterisk *).
 Below are the possible (not guaranteed) coat colors and patterns from the parents we have at this time.
-We have both coat lengths, long or Cymric and short or Manx hair lengths.
+We have both coat lengths, long hair (Cymric) and short hair (Manx) lengths in our lines.

 Black (with or without white lockets)